manuelvargastapia/solunova_test/README.md

 ### Run

+1. Clone the repo: `git clone git@github.com:manuelvargastapia/solunova_test.git`.
-Build the images and run all the containers jointly: `sudo docker-compose up`.*
+2. Build the images and run all the containers jointly: `sudo docker-compose up`.*

-Tear down the containers: `sudo docker-compose down`.

-Visit http://localhost:5000 to see the app.
+3. Visit http://localhost:5000 to see the app.
+4. When finish, tear down the containers: `sudo docker-compose down`.

 Use the following settings to connect to the database: